DLStahl/CapstoneRemodel/README.md

 # enter password and select which server you want to connect to (in this case, test)

-cdweb # change directory to the server's files cd htsdocs/laravel # change directory to the laravel application
+cdweb # change directory to the server's files cd htsdocs/laravel # change directory to the Laravel application
 ```

 ## Code Format